|Serves||2 to 4|

 If you have extra egg whites on hand, whip them into soft peaks, then fold them into the batter for fluffier, crispier waffles.
 (Be warned, however: you’ll need to grease the waffle iron more, and more often, to counteract the stickiness of the egg whites.)
 You can also simply separate the eggs called for in the recipe and whip those whites.

-If you like, peel and grate an apple, or dice a ripe pear, into the batter.
-A large handful of toasted walnuts, hazelnuts, or pecans, minced or quickly pulverized in a food processor, goes well with the fruit, too.
+If you like, peel and grate an apple, or dice a ripe pear, or mash up about a cup of roasted pumpkin, to add to the batter.
+A large handful of toasted walnuts, hazelnuts, or pecans, minced or quickly pulverized in a food processor, adds a bit of crunch and oomph.

 Crème fraîche and huckleberry syrup make a delicious tangy-sweet topping combo for these waffles.
 Adding fresh or defrosted whole blueberries to the dry ingredients, then slathering the fresh waffles with lemon curd, is also delicious.